rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 ## Needleman-Wunsch

-In bioinformatics, Needleman-Wunsch (NW) is an algorithm used to align protein or nucleotide sequences.
+In bioinformatics, Needleman-Wunsch (NW) is an algorithm used to align amino acid or nucleotide sequences.
 Just like the LCS solution, NW is also a global alignment algorithm.
 In fact, the LCS solution is actually a simplified version of NW (this is why we use the suspiciously similar alignment matrix).

-Generally, NW is used when two sequences are similar and they need to be aligned to check how they have mutated.
+Generally, NW is used to check whether two sequences are similar or not, one usecase being to gauge how much they have mutated.

 If we use a plain text analogy, consider two strings that are *supposed* to be similar but aren't (like in the case of spelling mistakes and such).
 If we want to see *how much* they have diverged, we use NW.